stecman/symfony-console-completion/README.md

 ## Use

 If you don't need any custom completion behaviour, just add an instance of `CompletionCommand` to your application's `Application::getDefaultCommands()` method.
-Once you've done this, you can run this to enable completion:
+Once you've done this, you can run this line of BASH to enable completion:

     eval `[your-application] _completion -g [program-name]`

 Where `[program-name]` is the name you want to register bash completion for.
-This will be the same as `[your-application]` if your application is on your PATH.
+This will be the same as `[your-application]` if your application is in your PATH.

 This will generate and run a small bash script which creates a small wrapper function and registers completion for your appliction name.
 Completion is then handled by running your application as `[your-application] _completion`.